-minGPT-Style Addition Demo #
+minGPT-Style Addition Example #

 experiment.
 The original minGPT adder trains a compact GPT to complete digit strings of the form